 When you begin running your own business, you may find yourself taking on roles that you never thought you would, dealing with everything from social media, to sales and finances.
 You are often required to have an incredibly broad knowledge of every aspect of your business, and you may find yourself learning something new every day.

 At ICS, we are here to help and support SMEs with their business accounting, providing services that range from year-end financial statements, maintenance of company books and records and submission of quarterly VAT returns, to name but a few!

-However, we’re also here to provide advice and support, so we have put together a financial glossary which you can find below, to help you excel in business and give you the tools you need to cut through the jargon.
+However, we’re also here to provide advice and support, so we have put together a financial glossary to help you excel in business and give you the tools you need to cut through the jargon.